CardJizzerApp/CardJizzerDocumentation/docs/backend/commands/fetchCards.md

 ---

 # Fetch Cards
-Contrary to the [fetchAllPlayedCards command][fetch-all-played-cards] this one is made for the players of the game that are able to lay a card.
+This command is available to all players that are in a game with [state][game-state] `INGAME`.
+With it players can fetch their current hand and see which cards they are able to play.

 Thus the prerequisites look like this.
 ## Prerequisites